blancc-page/50DaysOfWebDev/readme.md

 ## :hammer: Built With

-- HTML, CSS, JS
+- HTML, CSS, JavaScript

 ### :computer: Setup
 To get a local copy up and running follow these simple example steps.

-- open your terminal, and run 'git clone https://github.com/blancc-page/Restaurant-Reservation-System' to clone the repository to your computer
+- open your terminal, and run 'git clone https://github.com/blancc-page/50DaysOfWebDev' to clone the repository to your computer
 - cd into the project folder
-- open the index.html with your preferred browser
+- open the index.html file with your preferred browser

 ## :trollface: Authors